Grumblesaur/quickgen/README.txt

 Use "//" or "/" to comment out a line in the input file.
 This will prevent the program from extracting that line.

+When prompted for input at runtime, the default values (the values passed when you press Enter/Return without typing anything) are "input.txt", "output.txt", and "100".

 I recommend naming your phoneme categories with comments as in this example: